ming-ddtechcg/nuodb-operator/README.md

 ### Set container storage pre-requisites

+Red hat GlusterFS storage is the default storage class for both NuoDB Admin and Storage Manager (SM) pods.
+If you would like to change the default, please see below:

 #### FOR ON-PREM: Set container local-storage permissions on each cluster node
+NOTE: When using the local disk storage option only 1 Admin pod is supported.

 ```
 sudo mkdir -p /mnt/local-storage/disk0